derekwilson/PodcastUtilities/Android/README.md

 | Sideload             | Release       | com.andrewandderek.podcastutilities.sideload
 | Sideload             | Debug         | com.andrewandderek.podcastutilities.sideload.debug

-The packagename is displayed with the version information on settings.
+The packagename is displayed with the version information on the settings screen in the app.
 Its also the folder name below `sdcard/Android/data` where the logs and cached files are stored.

 The `.debug` suffix is automatically applied with scripts as we build the app, the presence of `sideload` needs to be manually edited into the manifest as its not often changed.
 As Google have declined to distribute the app it will usually be present.